-Current assets dropped to RMB169.4 million as at 30 June 2017, a decrease of RMB52.2 million from RMB221.6 million as at 30 June 2016, due mainly to decrease in prepayments of RMB57.1 million and utilisation of synthetic log of RMB7.4 million, partially offset by the increase in inventories of RMB5.5 million and trade and other receivables of RMB11.3 million.
-The decrease in prepayments was attributed to the amortisation of prepayments during the financial year.
+Current assets as at 30 June 2018 decreased RMB76.1 million from RMB169.4 million as at 30 June 2017 to RMB93.3 million.
+The decrease is largely attributable to the decrease in trade and other receivables of RMB87.0 million, which was partially offset by the increase in inventories of RMB6.8 million.
+The decrease in trade and other receivables was consistent with the decrease in revenue during the financial year.

-Non-current liabilities grew slightly by RMB2.9 million from RMB5.7 million as at 30 June 2016 to RMB8.6 million as at 30 June 2017.
-The increase was mainly attributable to additional drawdown of bank borrowing for acquisition of a leasehold property.
+Non-current liabilities increased by RMB28.0 million, from RMB8.6 million as at 30 June 2017 to RMB36.6 million as at 30 June 2018, mainly attributable to deferred tax liability derived from the revaluation of leasehold properties.

-The Group's current liabilities increased by RMB185.1 million to RMB204.9 million as at 30 June 2017 compared to RMB19.8 million as at 30 June 2016, due to increase in trade and other payables of RMB189.8 million which was partially offset by the decrease in current income tax payable and short-term bank borrowings of RMB3.6 million and RMB1.1 million respectively.
-The increase in trade and other payables was due mainly to liabilities owing to contractors for the plantation maintenance work and provision of related processing services on the cultivation of self-cultivation business.
+Current liabilities decreased by RMB129.9 million from RMB204.9 million as at 30 June 2017 to RMB75.0 million as at 30 June 2018.
+This was due to the decrease in trade and other payables of RMB133.9 million which was partially offset by the increase in short-term bank borrowings of RMB4.0 million.
+The decrease in trade and payables was mainly due to certain offsetting arrangement where the proceeds from the consideration sum received from the disposal of the bamboo plantations were used to settle the liabilities owing to contractors for the plantation maintenance work and provision of related processing services on the cultivation of self-cultivation business.